-Wood pellets are made from compressed sawdust, produced as a waste product from sawmills and used in wood pellet burners.
+Wood pellets for burning in Pellet Boilers are made from compressed sawdust, produced as a waste product from sawmills and used in wood pellet burners.
 Their shape is achieved by compression at the pellet processing plant and their shiny surface is from the natural glues found in the sawdust.
 As well as the significant environmental benefits, wood pellets are also cheaper than the fossil fuel alternatives for heating.

 What are wood pellet boilers and why choose one?

 Wood pellet boilers are simply boilers that run solely on burning wood pellets and can provide all of your heating and hot water requirements.
 Pellet heaters can be used effectively to heat domestic buildings all the way up to large factories.